AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-watermark-api/gettingstarted.md

 ```
 <InlineAlert slots="text"/>

-For PDF Watermark API, you need to specify an additional required document i.e. a source watermark document.
+For PDF Watermark API, you need to specify an additional required document i.e. an input watermark document.
 Step 4 can be repeated for uploading this document.

 ## Step 3 : Creating the job